YouTube

 100 VULTURES

 As the driver was prepared he quickly turned the vechile and made our getaway.
-This wasn’t a quick threat to move us on as the elephants continued to chase us for several hundred metres until they were satisfied their babys were safe.
+The elephants chased us for several hundred meters until they felt their babies were safe.
 What a start!

 Not long after a we noticed a group of vultures (also called a committee) who were perched on the trees surrounding an open area.
-But if I’m honest this was far from a committee, there could have been 100 of them so we knew something big loomed nearby.
+There were about 100 vultures, indicating something significant nearby.

 ANOTHER FOOD COMA

 After a quick drive around the area we came across the carcass of a Wilderbeast but no sign of any predators.
-We knew they were close as the Vultures were staying put and only had to drive another 10 yards to see both fast asleep.
-The meal had put yet another pair of lions into a food coma and even in their current state no other animal would even think of taking bite!
+The vultures stayed put, and 10 yards further, we saw two lions asleep.
+The lions were in a food coma, and no other animal dared approach.

 Again another we came across another surprise, this time by way of a dead Hyena.
 It was clear that lions had seen this one as a threat to their dinner and made light work of it but are never interested in eating such.